Microneedle Drug Delivery Systems

 What is Microneedle Drug Delivery System?

 Microneedles are a collection of tiny needles that may enter the skin through the outermost layer of the skin, known as the stratum corneum, and administer transdermal drugs in a minimally invasive way (Prausnitz, 2017).
-By creating reversible microchannels to improve the skin permeation of topically applied nanoparticles (such as solid microneedles) or by dissolving beneath the skin to achieve direct delivery of nanoparticles, microneedle patches with hundreds of microneedles connected with supporting layers can effectively overcome the barrier of the stratum corneum to facilitate transdermal delivery of nanoparticles that are far greater than pure drugs.
+Microneedle patches create reversible microchannels or dissolve beneath the skin to enable transdermal delivery of nanoparticles, overcoming the stratum corneum barrier and allowing for more efficient delivery than traditional drugs.

 The schematic representation of nanoparticle transdermal distribution using microneedles, (Jiang et al., 2022)